gergelypolonkai/flask-logging-extras/README.rst

 License
 -------

-This module is available under the BSD license.
+This module is available under the MIT license.